TotallyNotNero/totallynotnero/README.md

 I can interact with multiple APIs, such as Discord, Spotify, and YouTube - using both JavaScript and Swift.
 I also have experience in setting up and utilizing databases, such as PostgreSQL, MySQL and SQLite.

+I have ample experience using multiple Discord libraries - Discord.JS is used by me the most, followed by SwiftDiscord.

 I have a lot of experience with the Apple Kernel, as well as developing Discord bots.
 You could probably say that I am self taught at destruction.

 Contact me through Twitter, Discord, or my blog!